keras-team/keras-io/examples/vision/md/simsiam.md

 ---
 ## Pre-training our networks

 In the interest of this example, we will train the model for only 5 epochs.
+In reality, this should at least be 100 epochs.

 ```python